-Dr. Michelle Lorenzini, Interim Director
+Dr. Michelle Lorenzini, Director

 With approximately 60 percent of the world's population and the attendant economic and political influence, Asia's and particularly China's global importance is evident.
 This implies more and more career opportunities in law, business, government, journalism, arts, and education for those students who have a background in Asian Studies.
 The Asian Studies Minor provides an opportunity for SLU undergraduates to add a multidisciplinary degree option in the geography, history, business, economics, politics, and culture of Asia.

 The Asian Studies minor is a 21 hour cooperative program involving several departments.
 It is open to all majors.

 Note: Other Asian languages may be substituted through coursework elsewhere.
 Native speakers of an Asian language must study or demonstrate proficiency in another Asian language.